SpenserKao/article_API/README.md

 | MAX_ARTICLES_OF_TAGNAME_DATE_QUERY | 10 |

 ## Wish list
-- Move articles data from file to MongoDB
+- Move articles data from file to MongoDB.
-- Integrate Selenium + Ginkgo + Gomock for automated web application test
+- Integrate Selenium + Ginkgo + Gomock for automated web application test.
 - Upon closure of the API application, the executioner should be asked whether to save the recent addition of article(s), very likely through "POST" act, back to data file **_articles.json_**.